Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - 1 new incoming conversation with the `Technical support`, `Billing`, `Spanish` skills, and **Urgent** priority
 - Deactivated: Auto Assign Conversations to a Busy Agent.

-Result: The first incoming conversation will be assigned to Agent 1, the second one will be assigned to any available agent randomly.
+Result: The first conversation will be assigned randomly, and the second one will also be assigned randomly between the remaining agents with skill and language matches.

 ## More Information